briandelmsft/SentinelAutomationModules/Modules/RelatedAlerts/readme.md

 # Get-RelatedAlerts

 ## Description
-This module will check the incidient entities to see if there are any other alerts on the same entities.
+This module will check the incidient entities to see if there are any other alerts about those same entities.

 ## Suported Entity Types
 * Account